LACMIP/emu/docs/_documentation/audit.md

 toc: false
 last_modified_at: 2019-10-26
 ---
 Every time an EMu user inserts or modifies a record, EMu documents this change.
-The Audit Trails module is where this documentation is recorded.
+The Audit Trails module is where this information is recorded.

 ## Search Audit Trails via the Audit tab